 9. How to enhance your TD-50 hi-hat sounds

 Arguably the most played piece of gear on a drum kit, the importance of the hi-hat cannot be overstated.

 With Roland’s TD-50 V-Drums kit, customising your hi-hat to make for a more solid sound is both simple and exceptionally rewarding.

 Discover how to enhance your TD-50 hi-hat for a solid sound in this article.

 10. How to make your TD-50 sound great

 Once you’ve customized your own drum sounds in the TD-50, bringing them all together for an overall blend is where your sound will go from great to stellar.

 The process of enhancing your overall TD-50 kit sound can involve adjusting levels, applying EQ and effects as well as modifying trigger settings for an improved playing experience.

-Master EQ and multi-band compression effects are provided which you can run the entire kit through for a cohesive, complete kit sound.
+In addition to pad effects, master EQ and multi-band compression effects are provided which you can run the entire kit through for a cohesive, complete kit sound.